scientist looks at microscope connected to computer while lab partner accesses lims software from tablet

 What Is a LIMS?

 A Laboratory Information Management System (LIMS) is a software designed to handle complex lab operations and their data management needs.
-LIMS supports lab operations including workflows, sample inventory, experimental data, and various laboratory management functions.
+LIMS supports lab operations such as workflows, sample inventory, experimental data, and various laboratory management functions.

 Labs often adopt LIMS software seeking benefits like streamlined workflows, greater lab efficiency, improved data management, and support for compliance with regulatory requirements.
 By managing various laboratory functions in a unified system, a LIMS helps labs maintain research integrity without sacrificing efficiency.